Black Society in Spanish Florida

 Awards and Recognition:

-Co-winner of the Francis B. Simkins Award, Southern Historical Association, 2001.
-A CHOICE Outstanding Academic Title, 2000.
+• Co-winner of the Francis B. Simkins Award, Southern Historical Association, 2001

 The first extensive study of the African American community under colonial Spanish rule, Black Society in Spanish Florida provides a vital counterweight to the better-known dynamics of the Anglo slave South.
 Jane Landers draws on a wealth of untapped primary sources, opening a new vista on the black experience in America and enriching our understanding of the powerful links between race relations and cultural custom.